Paw Knuckling Solutions for your Canine Patients

 Traction Socks:

 Similar to the Boots, these Traction Socks do not provide stabilizing support, but they will however protect the feet.
 They have a waterproof silicone gel sole to keep your dog from slipping or splaying out on slippery or smooth flooring.
 The upper sock is warm and cosy with a detachable strap to keep socks in place.
 These Traction Socks are great for senior and tri-pawed dogs who need more traction on slick surfaces, with the added bonus of protecting hardwood floors at the same time!
-(Pricing from $47 inc GST for set of 4 (RRP))
+(Pricing from $47 inc GST for a set of 4 (RRP))

 Traction Socks